 The AEDP Institute offers training, supervision, and certification as well as workshops, seminars and online resources for advancing the practice and growth of AEDP.
 The Institute provides forums where clinicians share ideas and experiences, ask questions, learn from one another, raise issues and integrate new ideas into a model of thinking and clinical practice that is dynamic and continually evolving.

-Developed by Dr. Diana Fosha, author of The Transforming Power of Affect, it has roots in and resonances with many disciplines—among them attachment theory, affective neuroscience, body-focused approaches, and transformational studies.
+Developed by Dr. Diana Fosha, author of The Transforming Power of Affect and editor of Undoing Aloneness and the Transformation of Suffering Into Flourishing: AEDP 2.0, it has roots in and resonances with many disciplines—among them attachment theory, affective neuroscience, body-focused approaches, and transformational studies.

 There is no better way to capture the ethos of AEDP than to say this: we try to help our patients—and ourselves—become stronger at the broken places.
 By working with trauma, loss, and the painful consequences of the limitations of human relatedness, we discover places that have always been strong; places that were never broken.

 Crisis and suffering provide opportunities to awaken extraordinary capacities that otherwise might lie dormant, unknown and untapped.
 AEDP, as a therapeutic approach, is about making the most of these opportunities for healing and transformation.
 Key to this experiential enterprise is the establishment of the therapeutic relationship as a safe, secure base.